-Sambousek meat pastries which are also known as sambousek lahme have always been one of my favorite appetizers.
+Beef sambousek, also known as sambousek lahme, has always been one of my favorite appetizers.
 Filled with a spiced meat mixture that's wrapped in delicious dough and fried to perfection, what's not to love?

-- Minced lamb or minced beef: You can also use a mix of both types of meat.
+- Minced beef or minced lamb: You can also use a mix of both types of meat.

 - Allspice: A dash of this creates the perfect balance.

 - Seven spices: This is a commonly used seasoning in Lebanon.
 It's often made up of dried coriander, cloves, cardamom powder, cinnamon powder, ground nutmeg, black pepper, and ground paprika.
 I usually find this mixture at local grocery stores but if you don't find it you can easily make it at home.

 - Vegetable oil: To fry up the sambousek.

 - Pinenuts: These are optional but can be added to the meat mixture for a tasty crunch.

 - Pomegranate Molasses (Debs Roman): This is also an optional addition to the meat mixture but adds an incredible flavor kick so I highly recommend it.